-2. Determinants of income and poverty dynamics and the role of social development
+Determinants of income and poverty dynamics and the role of social development

-We have not found any studies that try to assess the role of empowerment in income generating activities, and few that investigate how the degree of participation in a society can influence poverty and income changes.
+We have found few studies that investigate how the degree of participation in a society can influence poverty and income changes.
 Those that are most related to the focus of this paper are social capital studies.
 In this section we review the literature on the determinants of income mobility, as well as other studies that try to disentangle the factors that cause households to increase their welfare and reduce their poverty over time.
-Due to the similarities in compiling indices as proxies with the methodology in this study, and similarities with the way of thinking about non-economic inputs in the growth function, we go into more detail with the social capital determinant of household income growth.
+Due to the similarities in compiling indexes as proxies with the methodology in this study, and similarities with the way of thinking about non-economic inputs in the growth function, we go into more detail with the social capital determinant of household income growth.
 This is the topic of section 2.2; but first we review the standard determinants of welfare changes and poverty dynamics.